School of Business Administration

 All students in the School of Business must meet the following General Education requirements in addition to specific requirements within the major area of study.
 Furthermore, School of Business majors have a common set of Business Foundation courses which must be met.
 The specific additional requirements of the individual majors are found in the following sections.

-Creative Arts (includes A, MUSC, MUSA or MUSE courses) 1
+Creative Arts (any A course (includes A, or MUSC, MUSA or MUSE credit courses)) 1

 Culture and Belief (any B course)